For the Record - Past Litigation Involving Investors Hub

 to attend further meetings and any travel that I make to the United States would be at my own peril.
 My father passed away January 21, 2016

-As of March, 2019, almost eight years after the original judgment in favor of iHub, the matter remains before
+In March, 2020, almost nine years after the original judgment in favor of iHub, the Court ruled that Eade remained in contempt of court from its previous

 Investors Hub Press Releases